 Noise cancelling vs openback

-Now that you have a good grasp of the key features of transcription headphones, what do I look for when choosing headphones for transcription?
+Now that you have a good grasp of the key features of transcription headsets, what do I look for when choosing headphones for transcription?

-What to Look for in a Transcription Headset
+What to Look for in a Transcription Headphone

 This is a no brainer.
 Getting a comfortable pair of transcription headphones is very very very important.
 I have mine on for at least 8 hours a day, 5 days a week.
 Transcription takes a lot of time, so it’s important that your ears don’t hurt after a couple of hours of transcribing.
 So, you want to get a pair of headset that reduces ear fatigue.
 I’ve found the most important feature when buying a pair of headphone is that they are what are known as over-ear headphones.